 - The dress code at the Ohman School of Ballet is to be strictly observed in all classes.

 - Leaving or disrupting a class in session will not be tolerated from any student.

 - Parents who wish to remain during class time may do so in the reception area or the main lobby of the building.
 Observation of classes is available only during set weeks on the semester schedule.

-- Students who intend to apply to outside summer intensive programs should check with Mr. la Cour first for his input on the program being considered.
+- Students who intend to apply to outside summer intensive programs should check with the Directors first for their input on the program being considered.

 - Letters of recommendation will only be issued to programs endorsed by the Ohman School of Ballet, and only to students who take unlimited classes regularly.
-Mr. la Cour and the teaching staff reserve the right to withhold any letter of recommendation for any student who has poor attendance, or whose technique is not of the level required.
+The Directors and the teaching staff reserve the right to withhold any letter of recommendation for any student who has poor attendance, or whose technique is not of the level required.

 - Non-matriculated students may not participate in any Ohman School/New York Dance Theatre productions, lecture/demonstrations, or any events representing the school.